Building communities in Vanuatu

 Time to read: 3 minutes

-In my day to day at Excite Media, a lot of my time is spent working with client accounts and administration but I’m also lucky enough to take on some hands-on project work when it pops up around the office.
+In my day-to-day at Excite Media, a lot of my time is spent working with client accounts and administration, but I’m also lucky enough to take on some hands-on project work when it pops up around the office.
 Whether it’s general maintenance around the place or special projects like building the hanging herb garden in the courtyard, it’s good to get away from the desk and get my hands dirty from time to time.
 I also play a little ping pong when I get the chance, and it’s always fun beating Sholto.
 Always.

 For as long as I can remember, I’ve always liked to help others, especially those who are less fortunate.